-A bioscience technologist lays the foundation for the healthcare- and science-based industries by diagnosing abnormal cells before they transform to cancer, monitoring a patient’s health or disease status, isolating a molecule that will become a medicine or mapping a genetic pattern that can solve a crime.
+A medical laboratory scientist lays the foundation for the healthcare and science-based industries by diagnosing abnormal cells before they transform to cancer, monitoring a patient’s health or disease status, isolating a molecule that will become a medicine or mapping a genetic pattern that can solve a crime.

 Why Thomas Jefferson University?

-We offer one of the most robust multispecialty curricula in the country and are the only institution in the region to offer academic healthcare programs in biotechnology/molecular sciences, cytotechnology/cell sciences and medical laboratory sciences.
+We offer one of the most robust multispecialty curricula in the country and are the only institution in the region to offer academic healthcare programs in biotechnology, cytotechnology and cell sciences, and medical laboratory science.
 Students participate in core curriculum courses spanning these disciplines, and learn and practice specialized hands-on, laboratory-based training at every stage of their programs.

-Thomas Jefferson Univsersity stays ahead of the latest advances, training students in emerging disciplines like:
+Thomas Jefferson University stays ahead of the latest advances, training students in emerging disciplines like: